satharielx/SlotMachine/README.md

 # Payouts

-Payouts are based on the matched symbol and it's multiplier and its count on a reel.
+Payouts are based on the matched symbol, it's multiplier and its count on a reel.

 # Winning Table